MrShoor/DInput8_CacheFix/README.md

 It can be done by this command (with Administration rights): takeown /F "C:\Windows\System32\dinput8.dll"

-## Uninstalling
+## Uninstalling \#1

 For uninstalling - just remove fake "C:\Windows\System32\dinput8.dll" and then rename "C:\Windows\System32\\_dinput8.dll" back into "C:\Windows\System32\dinput8.dll"

+## Installation \#2 (for particular game only)

+For installation of this fix you need to make a copy of the real "C:\Windows\System32\dinput8.dll" as "C:\Windows\System32\\_dinput8.dll"
+Then you need to put this new fixed dinput8.dll into the same directory as *.exe of a particular game

+## Uninstalling \#2

+Delete the copy of "C:\Windows\System32\\_dinput8.dll" Delete fixed dll, what you placed in the game directory

 ## Remarks

+The first installation mode of this fix is global for the whole system.
+Beware some anti-cheat programs can detect it as a modified DLL.
+The second installation mode - can not cover the all of cases, and this fix may not work for some games.

-The fix is global for the whole system.
-In most cases, it should work well with all games, but it has a 30-sec cache.
-So if you change controllers on the fly - it can require up to 30 seconds until the game will see new controllers.
+Regardless used installation mode fix has a 30-sec cache.
+So if you change your gamepads/keyboard on the fly it can require up to 30 sec to update device information for the game.
 Or you can just restart the game.

 ## License